Qualitative Research Group

-Our Centre for Trials Research qualitative team are a group of experienced qualitative researchers and PhD students with varied backgrounds in fields such as social science, psychology and linguistics.
+Our Centre for Trials Research Qualitative Research Group (QRG) are a group of experienced qualitative researchers and PhD students with varied backgrounds in fields such as social science, psychology and linguistics.

 We design and carry out both stand-alone qualitative studies, and process evaluations of trials using the Medical Research Council (MRC) guidance.

 Our group also works with qualitative researchers based in: